 Learning how to be funny and improving your sense of humor can make your entire life much more enjoyable.
-Life can be fun and entertaining if you know how to let it.
+Life can be fun and entertaining if you know how to let it become such.
 To become truly happy you must have a sense of humor.
 For some of us this comes naturally and for others, we might have to work a little to unlock it.

 1. Watch More Stand Up & Comedies